 The human reaction to landscape is necessarily physical, and often emotional.
 The landscapes to which we are instinctively drawn are also an extension of our interior emotional landscapes.
 I have heard people from Kansas, who are used to the expansive freedom of the plains, describe how the mountains make them feel hemmed-in, claustrophobic.
 And I have heard people from the mountains of Appalachia say that the plains make them feel exposed and unprotected.
 They love the mountains because they offer a safe embrace.

 By drawing on motifs observed in the landscapes of 27 countries I've visited, my paintings are rooted in reality and morphed by memory, allowing inevitable inaccuracies to both create and erase information.
 A sense of movement suggests ephemerality and impermanence.
-Like memories, the paintings dart from detail to detail amidst a deconstructed and abstract context.
-Unexpected objects, snatched from forgetting, find themselves nestled in the paintings like wayfinding tokens.

 I am motivated by a longing to see these places, walk them, breathe them, while I can.
 While I last and while they last.
 Because the loss of a landscape is not just that; it is also a loss of a piece of ourselves.
 When we lose landscapes, we lose access to the parts of our psyche that are shaped by these places.